Udemy (UDMY)

 AI Analysis | Feedback

 Sarah Blanchard has served as Udemy's Chief Financial Officer since April 2021.
-She brings over 20 years of operational and financial experience to the role.
-Previously, Blanchard served as Chief Financial Officer and Chief Operating Officer of Omada Health, a digital healthcare platform, from March 2019 to April 2021, and as Omada Health's Chief Financial Officer from August 2014 to March 2019.
-She also served as CFO at CoreOS, an innovator in container-native solutions, from October 2017 until its acquisition by Red Hat in January 2018.
-Before that, she was Vice President of Finance for Silver Spring Networks, a global provider of smart grid products, from 2009 to 2014.
+Her previous roles include Chief Financial Officer and Chief Operating Officer of Omada Health from March 2019 to April 2021.
+She also served as Chief Financial Officer of CoreOS from October 2017 until its acquisition by Red Hat in January 2018.
+Earlier in her career, Blanchard was the Vice President of Finance for Silver Spring Networks.

 AI Analysis | Feedback